 - Bukovce - the northern part whose highest summit is Veľký Bukovec (1012m)

 - Nastaz - the southern part (800m) with Havešová primeval beech forest being a UNESCO’s World Natural Heritage

 The Ukrainian corner of the Western Bieszczady between the Slovak and Polish borders, south of the main ridge, is called Skhidni Beskydy or Stuzhitski Beshchady.
 Their southern boundary is formed of uppermost course of the Uzh river, whose spring can be found near Uzhotska pass.
-Stuzhytsia primeval beech-fir forest – a UNESCO’s World Natural Heritage is the main landmark for the lovers of wilderness.
-The border massif of Stynka is the place, where the largest meteor in Europe had fallen in 1866.
+Stuzhytsia primeval beech-fir forest – a UNESCO’s World Natural Heritage being part of Primeval Beech Forests of the Carpathians and the Ancient Beech Forests of Germany is the main landmark for the lovers of wilderness.
+Wooden church in Uzhok is part of a UNESCO’s World Cultural Heritage called Wooden Tserkvas of the Carpathian Region in Poland and Ukraine.
+The border massif of Stynka is the place, where the largest meteor in Europe Knyahynskyi had fallen in 1866.

 The table below lists the highest peaks in the Western Bieszczady.